kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/rust.typ

 In preparing this lecture note, I also discovered #link("https://rerun.io/")[rerun.io], which is mostly written in `Rust` and uses `wGPU` for rendering, it is pretty sick.

 == candle/burn

+`candle` and `burn` are two machine learning libraries that I think they are pretty interesting. `candle` has more stars on GitHub, and it is under the hugging face organization.
+There are many existing production level examples you can look into, even pretty recent models such as Segment Anything.
+On the other hand, burn is more experimental and they are trying to really do everything from scratch in `Rust`.
+For example, they have a lot of worked done on asynchronous execution, which could make it a very interesting option for embedded systems in the long run.

 == Yew/leptos/dioxus